-Here comes a list of our favorite, plant-based holiday recipes, which we update every year.
-This blog is turning 10 in 2020, so we were able to accumulate quite a few delicious and festive recipes throughout the years.
+Here comes the annual round-up of our favorite, plant-based holiday recipes.
+Golubka Kitchen turned 10 this year, which means that we’ve been able to gather up quite a few delicious and festive recipes on this blog and in our books throughout this time.
 We’ve got you covered on mains and hearty sides, as well as lighter sides, soups, salads, dessert, and drinks.
 Wishing you and your family a happy and healthy holiday season :)

-v = vegan, gf = gluten-free, veg = vegetarian, vo = vegan option
+v = vegan, gf = gluten-free, veg = vegetarian, vo = vegan option, gfo = gluten-free option

 Mains and Hearty Sides